sap-tutorials/Tutorials/tutorials/cp-aibus-dox-web-oauth-token/cp-aibus-dox-web-oauth-token.md

 [ACCORDION-BEGIN [Step 1: ](Get OAuth access token details)]

-To get your OAuth access token you will need the values listed below from the service key you created in the previous tutorial: [Create Service Instance for Document Information Extraction](cp-aibus-dox-service-instance).
+To get your OAuth access token you will need the values listed below from the service key you created in the previous tutorial: [Create Service Keys for Document Information Extraction](cp-aibus-dox-service-instance-booster).

 ![DOX Service Keys](service-key-details.png)